Major John Madden DSO

 C Company’s Commanding Officer was awarded the DSO for action at Montauban on 1st July 1916.
 His citation published on 25/8/16 reads “For conspicuous gallantry in action.
 When the leading waves of attack were wavering after losing most of their officers, he pushed forward, rallied the men and led them into the village.
 Later he organised and led a party which repelled a counter attack.”

-John Madden is one of the few teachers from Merchiston College, Edinburgh (See Enlistment) to have survived hostilities.
+John Madden is one of the few teachers from Merchiston Castle School, Edinburgh (See Enlistment) to have survived hostilities.
 Originally, the OC of Herbert Vernon’s (Arthur Bell’s brother in law) VIII Platoon in B Company, he had clearly taken further responsibility with promotion to Company Commander and records suggest he may have commanded the Battalion at Trones Wood on 9th July 1916.
 The War Diary records Captain Madden attending a 4 week course at the 3rd Army School of Instruction, at Flixecourt, along with one Sergeant.
 This training was intended to develop the volunteer New Army Officers, who had not had the usual introduction to Army life at Sandhurst.
 He is known to have spent time with the 3rd Battalion in Cleethorpes during 1917 – presumably after wounds – and retired from the Regiment as a Major.
+See

 Lieutenant Colonel Edmund Fearenside DSO OBE

 Captain Fearenside was in Command of A Company in the assault on Guillemont on 30th July 1916.
 It is thought his DSO citation relates to this action.
 “For conspicuous gallantry in action.
 He led up to two companies of reinforcements over some 1,800 yards of open ground swept by machine gun fire, into a village.
 Here he rallied his men and organised a further attack.
 He displayed the greatest coolness and courage throughout”.
-Lt Col Fearenside returned to Merchiston School after the war.
+Lt Col Fearenside returned to Merchiston Castle School after the war.
 More details on his career here.
 Lieutenant Colonel Edmund Fearenside DSO OBE.
 He spent the majority of hostilities with the Battalion, with a spell as a Staff Captain for 21st Brigade Major in June 1916.

 Major Charles Leslie MacDonald